Cancer myths and questions

 What is blood cancer and why do we need more research?

-Blood cancers are the fifth most common type of cancer in the world and around 1.3 million new cases of blood cancer were diagnosed worldwide in 2020.
+Over 40,000 people in the UK are diagnosed with blood cancer every year and it is the most common type of childhood cancer.
 The good news is that thanks to research, blood cancer diagnosis and treatments are getting better.
 But what are blood cancers?
 How are they caused?
 And how is our research helping to start new blood cancer cures?

 What is blood cancer?